lunayuehuang/MSE544-HyperDrive/README.md

 5. Download the .yml file from Canvas and place it in the "cgcnn" directory.
 The .yml (sometimes seen as .yaml) file is a special file typically used for configuring environments/settings for programs.
 Files with this extension are intended to be human-readable.
     FUN FACT: YAML initially stood for, *Yet Another Markdown Language*
 ### Part II: Build the Notebook
-1. Make a jupyter notebook called "hyperdrive_experiment" - make sure this notebook is in the same directory as the "main.py" python script
+1. Make a jupyter notebook called "hyperdrive_experiment"
+    - make sure this notebook is in the same directory as the "main.py" python script
 2. Insert a cell with the following imports
     ```
     from azureml.core import Workspace, Experiment, Environment, ScriptRunConfig, Dataset, Run
     import azureml
-    import os, tempfile, tarfile
     from azureml.train.hyperdrive import BayesianParameterSampling
     from azureml.train.hyperdrive import normal, uniform, choice
     from azureml.core.run import Run
     from azureml.train.hyperdrive import HyperDriveConfig, PrimaryMetricGoal
     ```
+    From the core tools package, we will import the standard classes for running jobs on Azure then we will import tools specific for hyperdrive to fine-tune our experiment.
 3. Initialize a workspace in the next cell (be sure to enter the appropriate information)
     ```
     subscription_id = <INSERT HERE>